 His replied was compliant, 'I am in unanimity inspector with your suggestion, and I shall have the gendarmes keep vigilance of the cathedral and surrounding area.
 For now, all that we can do is to wait'.

-'Yes, we must wait Bonheur, for I assure you that this case will be highly demanding, and it will require immediate supererogatory effort on our behalf.
-Therefore, let us be prepared to capture this ambivalent foe with caution and judgment, and besides, he cannot hide from us forever my friend.
+'Yes, we must wait, for I assure you that this case will be highly demanding, and it will require immediate supererogatory effort on our behalf.
+Therefore, let us be prepared to capture this ambivalent foe with caution and judgment, and moreover, he cannot hide from us forever my friend.
 My intuition is telling me that he will strike again'.

-'There is a difference Bonheur, he is not a nocturnal gargoyle, and I hope for the sake of the Parisians, I am correct in my equitable illation', I rejoined.
+'There is an obvious difference, he is not a nocturnal gargoyle, and I hope for the sake of the Parisians, I am correct in my equitable illation', I rejoined.